For installation guides and videos CLICK HERE

 A: We quality check every back glass before sending it out to make sure the adhesive isn’t compromised and that there are no cracks or shatters before we send out our products.
 That being said, once we ship it out, it is in the hands of many different people in between our warehouse and your hands.
 These people are humans, ones that handle many packages on a daily basis, so it’s possible somewhere along the line the package was tossed around, causing the product to be damaged before it gets to your hands.

-While we’re always happy to answer any questions directly from our contact form, if you happen to have any issues with an order that you may have placed in a different marketplace (i.e Amazon or eBay) then you will have to contact us through that particular marketplace for us to proceed with any support regarding those orders, per those store policies.
+While we’re always happy to answer any questions directly from our email, if you happen to have any issues with an order that you may have placed in a different marketplace (i.e Amazon or eBay) then you will have to contact us through that particular marketplace for us to proceed with any support regarding those orders, per those store policies.

 While you have that damaged back glass in your hand, feel free to examine it and see for yourself if it’s really “glass or plastic”!